kampersanda/jekyll-gitbook/README.md

 ---
 layout: home
-title: Shunsuke Kanda
+title: Shunsuke Kanda (Ph.D.)
 permalink: /
 ---

-This is a personal website of Shunsuke Kanda (神田峻介) or Kampersanda.
+This is a personal website of Shunsuke Kanda (神田峻介) or Kampersanda (かんぱさんだ).

 <img src="./assets/images/kampersanda.png" width="220px">

 ## About me

-I'm a software/research engineer in Japan.
+I am a software engineer from Japan, specializing in machine learning, natural language processing, and information retrieval.
-I have a PhD in computer science.
+I also engage in research, focusing on data structures and string processing, with a wide range of applications such as data mining, geographic information systems, and natural language processing.

 My handle name is *Kampersanda*, which is derived as:
 Kanda → K and A → K & A → K ampersand A → Kampersanda.